What Is Emotional Intelligence in Teams?

 For teams serious about effectiveness, EQ development is not optional.
 It is core infrastructure.

 OptimizeTeamwork delivers emotional intelligence workshops using the EQ-i 2.0 and Everything DiSC Agile EQ frameworks.
-Our facilitators help teams develop the emotional capabilities that technical training cannot address.
+Our facilitators — with over 4,000 workshops delivered across 500+ organizations — help teams develop the emotional capabilities that technical training cannot address.
+Schedule a consultation to discuss an EQ workshop for your team.